Elliot-Chan-120/NOCTURNAL/README.md

 - The 0_config.py file allows for customizability of a lot of core processes, like how many attempts one wishes to attempt at making molecular fingerprints as well as default parameters for training future machine learning models
 - Furthermore, file b01_utility.py contains many custom error classes that help pinpoint the user towards the source of any mishaps during runs.
 E.g. ModelBuilderError, RunModelError .etc
 - The validate_config() function in b01_utility is called upon every single class instantiation throughout the entire pipeline: it validates that all the keys in the config file, and all the required folders are present in their respective places.
 If those conditions are fulfilled, it loads the config file.
 Otherwise a custom “ConfigurationError” is raised.
+- The get_fingerprint() function allows for automatic fingerprint type detection upon properly selecting an ML model for running or optimization.

 **[2] Navigation-aided approach**

-- data_scout()’s aim is to facilitate decision making by automatically sorting data indices by largest IC50 data entries to lowest, and it takes this one step further by outputting data quality information, such as where the data came from.
+- data_scout()’s aim is to facilitate decision-making by automatically sorting data indices by largest IC50 data entries to lowest, and it takes this one step further by outputting data quality information, such as where the data came from.
 This is relevant since its generally better to train models on larger amounts of higher quality data.

 **[3] ModelBuilder’s modular feature organization**